dynatrace-ace-services/slo-simply-smarter/README.md

  ---

+# From Mission Control

-Coming soon : with Mission Control and Python script: add these two temporary variables from your Mission Control access and run the Python script:
+Coming soon : add these two temporary variables from your Mission Control access and run the Python script:

     export Cookie=***
     export CSRFToken=***